17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Good things come in petit packages (Credit: Le Petit Hotel)

-This three-story Mediterranean-style villa is a jewel box of a boutique.
+This three-story Mediterranean-style villa is a jewel box of a boutique hotel.

-Located at the south end of Grand Case Beach, Le Petit Hotel is just steps away from the ocean – and a beautiful place to spend your holiday.
+Located at the quiet south end of Grand Case Beach, Le Petit Hotel is just steps away from the sea – a blissful base for your island escape.

-Each of the 10 light-filled suites are kitted out with full modern kitchens.
+Each of the 10 light-filled suites are kitted out with full modern kitchens, Brazilian hardwood accents and cool slate floors.

 View from the terrace of our upper-floor studio